ROSEN Group

-ROSEN Group is a family business, headquartered in Stans, which specializes in the research, development, production, and operation of inspection devices for pipelines and other complex technical systems.
-The company offers its products and services to the global oil and gas industry as well as other business sectors.
-In addition, the corporate group develops ‘intelligent plastics’ or functional polymers for various applications.
+ROSEN Group is a global technology company headquartered in Stans that specializes in the research, development, production, operation of inspection devices for pipelines and other complex technical systems.
+It offers its services and products to the oil and gas industry and other sectors.

+In November 2023, the former family business was acquired by Partners Group for an undisclosed amount.

 History

 Beginnings

 After completing his studies of measurement and control technology, Hermann Rosen founded an engineering company in Lingen (Ems) in the mid-1970s.
 Initially he worked with devices and services related to measuring technology for the agricultural sector, among other things.
-The foundation of the ROSEN Group was laid in 1981 with the start of the H. Rosen Engineering GmbH.
+The foundation of the ROSEN Group was laid in 1981.
 The company worked for customers from the oil and gas industry and offered mainly services for pipelines.
 In 1988, the company relocated to the industrial park in Lingen (Ems).

 Expansion

 In the 1990s, the current ROSEN Group founded a number of branch offices abroad.
 The locations included: United States, Canada, Mexico, Argentina, Malaysia and Australia.

 In 2000, the company moved its headquarters from Lingen to Stans in Switzerland.
 In the following decade, the network of branch offices expanded to include locations in The Netherlands, United Kingdom, Saudi Arabia, United Arab Emirates, Ukraine, Russia, Brazil, and Colombia.

 Despite the relocation of headquarters and corporate expansion, Lingen remained an important location.
 In 2006, a separate plastics production was established.
 In September 2012, the Prime Minister of Lower Saxony, David McAllister, opened ROSEN Group's Innovation Center.
 One year later, a new logistics center using the Kanban system was opened in Lingen.

 In October 2013, the company carried out the longest nonstop inspection run until that time in the Nord Stream Pipeline (1,224 km).

-Hermann Rosen has managed the corporate group since its inception.
+Hermann Rosen has managed the corporate group since its inception until 2023.
 Only for the time period from the beginning of 2013 to the end of 2014, Friedrich Hecker acted as CEO.

+Sale to the Partners Group

+In 2023, the ROSEN Group was majority-acquired by the Swiss Partners Group.
+In the course of this, the company reorganized its business structure and divested itself of the so-called new ventures, i.e. development projects that were no longer part of the ROSEN Group's main area of activity.
+Hermann Rosen remained a minority shareholder.
+The position of CEO was taken over by Erik Cornelissen.
+Hermann Rosen merged the former new ventures into an independent company (Rosenxt).

-The Present
+Present situation

 Business Segments

-The corporate group conducts business in three business segments: